cofoundry-cms/Cofoundry.Docs/src/Framework/Roles & Permissions/Managing Roles.md

-Roles and permissions can be managed either through the admin panel or defined and initialized in code.
+Roles and permissions can be managed either through the admin panel or defined in code.

 ## Managing Roles in the Admin Panel